l7mp/stunner/examples/direct-one2one-call/README.md

+# STUNner Tutorial

-# STUNner tutorial: Headless deployment: Direct one to one video call via STUNner
+## Headless deployment: Direct one to one video call via STUNner

 This tutorial showcases the *headless deployment model* of STUNner, that is, when WebRTC clients connect to each other directly via STUNner, without going through a media server.

 In this demo you will learn how to:
 * integrate a typical WebRTC application server with STUNner,
-* deploy the modified application server into a Kubernetes,
+* configure STUNner as a headless STUN/TURN server,
-* test STUNner from a browser with live video traffic,
+* test STUNner from a browser with live video traffic, and
 * scale a WebRTC service with STUNner.

 ## Installation